Xun You: Later life and death

 After pacifying Ji Province, Cao Cao wrote a memorial to Emperor Xian to recommend him to award Xun You a marquis title to honour him for his contributions, noting "Master of the Army Xún Yōu from the beginning was a great assistant and minister.
 No campaigns were unsuccessful and from beginning to end all enemies were conquered, all because of Yōu’s plan".
 Xun You was thus enfeoffed as the Marquis of Lingshu Village (陵樹亭侯).
 In 207, while assessing his subordinates' contributions and recommending Emperor Xian to give out rewards accordingly, Cao Cao credited Xun Yu and Xun You for developing grand strategic plans for him with Xun You second only to Xun Yu.
 Xun You received an additional 400 taxable households in his marquisate, making it 700 households in total.
 He was also reassigned to serve as Central Military Adviser (中軍師).
 The Wei Shu recorded that Cao Cao visited Xun You's residence when he returned from Liucheng (柳城; southwest of present-day Chaoyang, Liaoning) after a campaign.
 He told Xun You, "Now that the Empire has basically been pacified, it's time for me to share the rewards with virtuous scholar-officials like you.
 In the past, Emperor Gaozu allowed Zhang Zifang to choose 30,000 taxable households to form his own marquisate.
 Today, I intend to suggest to the Emperor to let you do the same."

 In 213, Xun You was the lead name in the memorial to Emperor Xian calling for the enfeoffing of Cao Cao as the Duke of Wei (魏公), a promotion Xun Yu had opposed before his death.
 This was granted with Cao Cao granted a dukedom covering parts of present-day Hebei and Henan after Xun You and others opposed plans to only grant a dukedom covering Wei prefecture.
 Xun You was appointed as the Prefect of the Masters of Writing (尚書令), replacing the recently deceased Xun Yu who had opposed the dukedom.
-In 214, Xun You accompanied Cao Cao on a campaign against the southern warlord Sun Quan but died of illness along the way.
+In c.September 214, Xun You accompanied Cao Cao on a campaign against the southern warlord Sun Quan but died of illness along the way.
 He was 58 (by East Asian age reckoning) when he died.
 Cao Cao shed tears when he heard of Xun You's death.

-On 6 January 245, the child Emperor Cao Fang and his regents ordered sacrifices for Xun You at Cao Cao's temple while Xun You was posthumously honoured as "Marquis Jing" (敬侯; "respected marquis"), the lateness of these rewards for such an important servant puzzling Pei Songzhi.
+On 6 January 245, the child Emperor Cao Fang and his regents ordered sacrifices for Xun You at Cao Cao's temple while Xun You was posthumously honoured as "Marquis Jing" (敬侯; "respected marquis"); the lateness of these rewards for such an important servant puzzled Pei Songzhi.
 (Note: While Xun You's biography in SGZ does not give a precise date for being awarded a marquis, Cao Fang's biography does for Xun being honoured at Cao Cao's temple.
 Thus, it would seem reasonable that both honours were bestowed at the same time.)